SCL-Project/Tokenization/Whitepaper.md

 - **Purpose**:
     The ReceiptTokenContract is an ERC721 contract integral to our blockchain-based VAT system, designed to tokenize buying and selling transactions.
 It aims to ensure transparent and immutable transaction records, significantly reducing VAT fraud potential.
 This contract is crucial in digitizing receipts and VAT records, ensuring each transaction is accurately and securely documented on the blockchain, including details about goods or services.
 It is invaluable for tracking and auditing, providing a reliable and efficient means of managing VAT-related information.
 It allows owners to present receipts to tax authorities and transport goods across borders transparently and legally.
 - **Features**:
+  - **Ownership and Permissions**: Utilizes Ownable and therefore only one central authority of Switzerland and Germany can perform critical operations.
   - **Tokenization of Transactions**: Issues ERC721 tokens (NFTs) to represent individual transactions, ensuring a unique and tamper-proof record of each sale and purchase.
   - **Seller and Buyer Tokens**: Differentiates between tokens issued to sellers and buyers, encapsulating the details of each party's involvement in the transaction.
   - **Twin-Token ID**: The contract incorporates a unique twin-token ID mechanism to link the buyer and seller token.